SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 It is important to also mention the gpu here.
 Gpus also use parallelism, but they have many more cores compared to a cpu, and also more threads per core.
 This allows them to run code a lot faster than a cpu, they are however more limited in memory.
 Commercial battle simulators (like UEBS 2) are often running a lot of code on the gpu which drastically improves performance and allows for many more agents to be simulated.
 It is however a lot more complicated than cpu programming, so I won't implement it in this project.

+Note that the way I implement multithreading here is not fully optimal, since as you can see on this image, the cpu is still not 100% utilized.
+There are also other cool things you can do with multithreading.

 https://www.pgroup.com/blogs/posts/cuda-threading-model.htm